 And the CJEU’s judgment makes it plain that you can’t validly obtain consent via pre-checked boxes.
 You need active (affirmative) actions from visitors.

 What can you set up without consent?
 Only technically necessary cookies, the kind that enable websites to work properly or deliver services to visitors.
 But you still must ask people’s permission for cookies you apply for:

 - Retargeting etc.

 On the other hand, the obligations governing when websites must ask for cookie consent vary for individual European Union Member States.
-Some of them, like Germany, haven’t implemented the ePrivacy Directive so the Judgment doesn’t apply directly.

 But keep in mind that this is not only about cookies.
 It concerns processing users’ data on the website, which can mean using a custom script or local storage instead of cookies.